Alessiorloreti/alessiorloreti.com/_posts/2016-09-08-San-Francisco.markdown

 ![Lambo](https://c1.staticflickr.com/9/8051/29459938951_fb58254731_b.jpg){:class="blog-picture"}
 f/8 | 1/1000 | ISO 100

-From there we headed to Ocean Beach and the Sutro Baths.
+From there we drove to Ocean Beach and the Sutro Baths to walk around.
 We lucked out as the weather was sunny and warm all over the city that day.

 ![Lambo](https://c1.staticflickr.com/9/8098/29459945961_c7352f1192_b.jpg){:class="blog-picture"}
 f/8 | 1/4000 | ISO 100